-We are currently scheduling Funeral Masses on Fridays at noon.
-Other times may be available based on circumstances, but we are unfortunately never able to offer Funeral Masses on Saturdays or Sundays.
+We are currently scheduling Funeral Masses on weekdays at noon.
+Unfortunately, we are never able to offer Funeral Masses on Saturdays or Sundays.
 When you contact the parish, one of our staff will help you find a date that is available.
-After that initial contact, one of our parishioners will be assigned to be your funeral coordinator.
+After that initial contact, one of our Funeral Ministry volunteers will be assigned to be your funeral coordinator.
 This person is there to help you with some of the details around the Funeral Mass.
-They are especially important during this time of ever-changing restrictions from the government.

 A priest will also reach out to you.
 He will try and find a time for you and some of your family to come to the parish so that we might talk about the life of your loved one.
 If you are Catholic or other Christian, this is an opportunity to discuss some of the readings that you might find helpful for your loved one’s Funeral Mass and if anyone in the family might like to participate in one of the ministries of the Mass.
 You can find those readings here: